Archive | Lending Markets

 Do you notice a pattern?

 Let’s ignore the first column for now because 90-Day-Lates are not as good a forecasting tool as non-accrual or non-performing loans.
 In nearly every category problems are mounting, not just with individual banks but across a greater number of banks.
-As the final numbers come in for Q3, I’ll make an update here.
 If a crystal ball exists though, here it is in the numbers.